 ENAS Experience Tralee 2018

-UFIT Leaders in inclusive innovation and transformation in sport and fitness is a 3 day-event that will take place from 16-19 April at the Institute of Technology Tralee, Ireland.
+This 3-day event is a development opportunity for anyone working in the sport and physical activity field that is looking to enhance their service in the area of inclusion.
 This event will encourage and support academic sport services to innovate and transform their practice.
-At the event, researchers and collaborators of the UNESCO Chair in Inclusive Physical Education, Sport, Recreation & Fitness will present the state of inclusion in the field of Sport & Fitness and provide comprehensive resources to ‘inclusivize’ service provision.
+Researchers and collaborators of the UNESCO Chair in Inclusive Physical Education, Sport, Recreation & Fitness will present the state of inclusion in the field of Sport & Fitness and provide comprehensive resources to ‘inclusivize’ your service provision.

-Attendees will receive first-hand information about Universal Fitness Innovation & Transformation (UFIT), a global movement for social change that aims to make communities inclusive by facilitating the access to fitness and sport clubs to all citizens, regardless their level of ability.
+Attendees will receive first-hand information about Universal Fitness Innovation & Transformation (UFIT), a global movement for social change that aims to make fitness and sport clubs accessible to all citizens, regardless their level of ability.
 This event will be the launch of ‘UFIT Academia’, a new network for the exchange of good practice and support of sport services in their endeavour to be inclusive for all.

 Sign up today if you want to: